WEBSITES & BLOGS

-It enables anyone to track how the member of their group’s day is going through a gamefied way.
-Created by leading mental health & design specialists, this easy to use app has been proven effective in chronic disease self-management and in lowering suicide rate.
+It enables anyone to track how the member of their group’s day is going through a gamified way.
+Created by leading mental health & design specialists, this easy-to-use app has been proven effective in chronic disease self-management and in lowering suicide rates.

 Also recommended by a friend, I was quite surprised that I didn’t hear about Insight Timer sooner.

 Unlike many popular meditation apps available out there, they offer the largest free library of guided meditations on earth (over 95,000!) and the world’s most loved meditation Timer, for free.